-- For a plant operating between room 300 K and 4.2 K, the Carnot COP is - 4.2/(300 4.2) or 0.0142

-The Carnet cycle is the ideal case.
-It is the best years. - The Carnot cycle is the ideal case.
+- For a plant operating between room 300 K and 4.2 K, the Carnot COP is 4.2/(300-4.2) or 0.0142 - The Carnot cycle is the ideal case.
 It is the best you can do without violating the laws of thermodynamics - Note that the form of the Carnot COP shows that you have a better COP (thus a more efficient process or refrigerator) if T_C is large - It is always thermodynamically more efficient to intercept heat (provide cooling) at higher temperatures - This fact drives a lot of cryogenic design - In practice, we generally discuss the inverse of the COP because this allows us to describe the number of watts of work required to provide 1 Watt of cooling at a given temperature.
 For a Carnot cycle providing cooling at 4.2 K. This is 70 W/W - People will frequently and incorrectly refer to this as a COP as well